feaster83/elasticsearch-jdbc-river-rebuild-strategy/README.md

 ```
 Important settings (rebuild strategy specific.
 See for the other the https://github.com/jprante/elasticsearch-jdbc project):

-*alias* - The name of the created alias
+`alias` - The name of the created alias.

-*index_prefix* - The prefix of the generated index.
-A timestamp will be added
+`index_prefix` - The prefix of the generated index.
+A timestamp will be added after the prefix to make it unique.

-*template* - Path to a JSON file containing the template to create the index (settings, mappings)
+`template` - Path to a JSON file containing the template to create the index (settings, mappings).

 **Example of a template file (vehicles_index.json)**